-As the seasons change, the hot and cold weather bring about a whole host of issues for our homes.
+As the seasons change, the hot and cold weather brings about many issues for our homes.
 One of the most annoying might be the persistent mould, damp air and resulting bacteria that so many houses have to deal with.

-The best solution is a good dehumidifier, which can prevent these kinds of problems from building up and wreaking havoc around a property.
-And they can solve other issues, too, such as significantly cutting the time it takes to air dry clothes or even purifying the air as they take in moisture.
+One solution is one of the best dehumidifiers, which can prevent these problems from building up and wreaking havoc around a property.
+And they can solve other issues, too, such as significantly cutting the time it takes to air-dry clothes or even purifying the air as they take in moisture.

-We've taken a look at the best dehumidifiers you can buy right now, ranking them based on their capacity, design and any extra features that make them worth you parting with your cash.
+We've taken a look at the top dehumidifiers you can buy right now, ranking them based on their capacity, design and any extra features that make them worth you parting with your cash.

-Scroll down to see what we thought and for buying advice that will help you make you choice.
+Scroll down to see what we thought and for buying advice that will help you make your choice.

 The best dehumidifiers 2021

-If you have damp, mould or condensation issues and live in a larger property, you are obviously going to need a stealthy dehumidifier to target those humidity levels.
+If you have damp, mould or condensation issues and live in a larger property, you will need a stealthy dehumidifier to target those humidity levels.
 The Meaco Platinum Dehumidifier does just that and is designed for houses with three to five bedrooms.
-It also has a massive 25L tank.
+It also has a massive 5L tank.

-Despite its size, the Meaco Platinum Dehumidifier is one of the cheaper models on the market to run, using just 330W, making it really cost-effective.
+Despite its size, the Meaco 25L Low Energy Dehumidifier is one of the cheaper models on the market to run, using just 270W, making it cost-effective.
 You could be saving up to £100 compared with other machines!

-Again, despite its size, the Meaco is really quite quiet.
-Lots of reviewers call this an unexpected bonus, and the castors and carry handle means it’s easy to move around the house.
+Again, despite its size, the Meaco is relatively quiet.
+Many reviewers call this an unexpected bonus, and the castors and carry handle means it’s easy to move around the house.
 The digital display makes it very straightforward to use, too.

 Real Homes rating: 5 out of 5 stars

 Suitable for homes with up to three bedrooms, the electriQ 20L Low Energy Dehumidifier is up to 40 per cent cheaper to run than a standard dehumidifier.
-It’s also supremely easy to operate and is quiet.
-We think it’s the best dehumidifier currently out there.
+It’s also straightforward to operate and is quiet.

 UV sterilisation is built into the dehumidifier, getting rid of pollen, smoke, dust and allergens.
 It also kills bacteria.
 We’re not making any extraordinary claims about its ability to disinfect your home but, when we used it, we experienced an immediately purer-smelling, fresher air quality, so it must be doing something.